Broadcom/sonic-VirtualSwitch/3.1.2/README.md

 ## Start the VM
 sudo  virsh start *vmname*

-*Note: The <vmname> is as defined in the sonic-vs.xml.
+Note: The <vmname> is as defined in the sonic-vs.xml.
-The factory default is specificed as "sonicvs1"
+The factory default is specificed as "sonicvs312"
-*

 ## Connect to the VM
 sudo virsh console *vmname*